visuve/Tunkio/ReadMe.md

 ## TODO

-- Implementation
-	- Add support to wipe directories

 - Testing
-	- Add also non other than "happy path" unit tests
+	- Add other than "happy path" unit tests

 ## Tools